syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### Maximum number of labels per 100 pixels

-By default, a maximum of 3 labels can be displayed for each 100 pixels in an axis.
-The maximum number of labels that presented within 100 pixels length can be customized using the [`MaximumLabels`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~MaximumLabelsProperty.html) property of an axis.
-This property is applicable only for automatic range calculation, and not be applicable if you set the value for [`Interval`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalAxis~Interval.html) property of an axis.
+By default, a maximum of three labels can be displayed for each 100 pixels in an axis.
+The maximum number of labels present within a 100-pixel length can be customized using the [`MaximumLabels`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~MaximumLabelsProperty.html) property of an axis.
+This property is applicable only for automatic range calculation, and will not be applicable if you set a value for the [`Interval`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalAxis~Interval.html) property of an axis.

 {% tabs %}